brostandy/mineRva/README.md

 lead to higher volume of data to be analyzed.
 Therefore, in our attempt to cut analytical workload on mass spectrometric data, we utilized only MS1 data to better direct analysts in further MS/MS analysis without overwhelming analysts with processing MS2 data.

-mineRva is a tool created in R-languange to extract metabolite ions with a particular experimental design for complex mixture analysis with
-LC-ESI-MS. This tool enables analysts to extract putative ions that belongs to the biological sample, thus directing analysts for targeted
+mineRva is a tool created in R-languange to extract metabolite ions with a particular experimental design for complex mixture analysis via LC-ESI-MS. This tool enables analysts to extract putative ions that belongs to the biological sample, thus directing analysts for targeted MS/MS experiment.
-MS/MS experiment.